-LA will never be a haven for top-notch Tex-Mex food, but over in downtown, Bar Ama is doing a great job making up for it.
+LA will never be known for top-notch Tex-Mex food, but DTLA’s Bar Amá is doing a great job making up for it.
 The casual cantina in the Historic Core has a relaxed setting and affordable food that’s both fun and delicious (read: queso).
-Also, the best thing at Bar Ama even isn’t on the menu - the puffy tacos.
+Also, the best thing at Bar Amá isn’t on the menu - the puffy tacos.
 Just ask and you shall receive.

-Village Idiot works for an affordable first date because it perfectly straddles the line of being a restaurant and a bar.
-Whether you’re there for some excellent craft beer or just a very underrated fish and chips situation, Village Idiot’s low-key, dimly-lit interior is ideal for getting the romantic mojo going.
-Also, you don’t need a reservation on weekdays, which softens the blow when you can’t actually go because you double-booked yourself with your date and a terrible singer/songwriter your boss wants you to go and scout.
+Village Idiot works for an affordable date because it perfectly straddles the line of being a restaurant and a bar.
+Whether you’re there for some excellent craft beer or just a very underrated fish and chips situation, Village Idiot’s low-key, dimly lit interior is ideal for when you have no idea if you’re actually into this person or not.
+Also, you never need a reservation.

 Mission Cantina is one of most overlooked casual dinner spots in Hollywood.
-The tiny Mexican place on Sunset doesn’t look like much from the outside, but they serve some solid food at affordable prices in a mellow environment that actually makes you want to sit and get to know someone in.
-Plus, if your date can’t help you finish the margarita pitcher you just bought, at least you can call it quits now and not three sober dates later.
+The tiny Mexican place on Sunset doesn’t look like much from the outside, but they serve some solid food at affordable prices in an environment that actually makes you want to sit and get to know someone.
+Plus, if your date can’t help you finish the margarita pitcher you just bought, at least you can call it quits now - and not three sober dates later.

-If you both work downtown, Barcito is one of the only casual, non-soul-sucking options for a laid-back first date.
-The colorful Argentinian spot has solid food that’s very shareable (get the octopus), and even though the Buenos Aires streetscapes plastered on the wall are somewhat cheesy (ok, they’re very cheesy), by the end of the meal, neither of you will care.
-He will care, however, when you get up and leave the restaurant after 10 minutes because your boss just texted you “SOS” in all caps.
+If you both work Downtown, Barcito is one of our favorite casual, non-soul-sucking options for a first date in the area.
+The colorful Argentinian spot has good food that’s very shareable (get the octopus), and even though the Buenos Aires streetscapes plastered on the wall are somewhat cheesy (OK, they’re very cheesy), by the end of the meal, neither of you will care.

-You’re basically broke at this point, but you really like this person and have completely stopped caring how drunk you get on weekdays.
-Head to Bacari PDR, the wine bar right by the Playa Del Rey beach with dirt cheap (and delicious) tapas and drink specials.
-Come on a Wednesday and every glass of wine you drink is $1 less than the previous one.
-Don’t call us mathematicians, but odds are you’ll both be drinking for free at some point.
+You’re basically broke at this point, but you really like this person and you both happen have wine listed as an interest.
+Head to Bacari PDR, the wine bar right by the beach with cheap (and delicious) tapas and drink specials - including a 90-minute open bar for $25 per person that’s guaranteed to make this date interesting.
 Also, we promise this place isn’t as tacky as it sounds.

-Thanks to its no man’s land West LA location, you might not know about Upper West.
-But the atmosphere at this bright spot is fun and relaxed, and the food really has no business being as good as it is.
-Everything from the lamb nachitos to the ahi tuna tacos to maybe the best veggie burger in the city is worth ordering.
-Also, if you’re an early date kind of person, the 5-7pm happy hour gets you $5 house wine and $6 specialty cocktails.
-But your body is doing that thing where everything hurts so you’re just going to reschedule for next week.
+Thanks to its no-man’s-land West LA location, you might not know about Upper West.
+But the atmosphere at this bright spot is fun and relaxed, and the food has no business being as good as it is.
+Everything from the lamb crepes to the ahi tuna tacos to a carrot cake ice cream sandwich you’ll lose all remaining self-control over is worth ordering.
+Also, if you’re an early date kind of person, the 5-7pm Happy Hour (all night long on Mondays) gets you $5 house wine and $6 specialty cocktails.